Downscaling Intelligence: Exploring Perception and Reasoning Bottlenecks in Small Multimodal Models: Extract+Think

 \section{\textbf{\textsc{Extract+Think}}}

 Having shown that LLM downscaling weakens both foundational perception and downstream reasoning, we conclude by proposing solutions that address these limitations and move toward a high-performing generalist small multimodal model.
-We focus our efforts on the two-stage framework, as it provides a modular approach to work on directly improving the perception and reasoning bottlenecks.
+We focus our efforts on the two-stage framework, as it provides a modular approach to study and improve each bottleneck (though we note it adds the challenge of capturing all relevant visual information in text; see supplementary material for more details).

 First, we look at improving perception of small models by streamlining the learning of perceptual skills through a new \textit{visual extraction tuning} paradigm (\S\ref{sec:improving_perception}).
 Next, we look at how to better utilize the extracted visual information by allowing the reasoning module to reason step-by-step (\S\ref{sec:improving_reasoning}).
 Together, these two components comprise our final approach \textsc{Extract+Think}, which sets a new standard in parameter- and data-efficient multimodal modeling (\S\ref{sec:final_results}), offering an effective path toward generalist small models.